Your Google Ads PPC Metrics Explained

 The metrics in your PPC campaign tell us a story, letting us know what ads are working and which can be further improved.
 By paying attention to your metrics over time, we're able to create the most successful campaign possible for your business.

-If you have questions at any time about your campaign, please feel free to reach out to your PPC expert.
+If you have questions at any time about your campaign, please feel free to reach out to your PPC Specialist.
 We're always happy to help our clients better understand the health of their campaign, and our plans for your future.